-Pursuant to the provisions of the Act and the SEBI Listing Regulations Annualevaluation of the Board its Committees and individual Directors has been carried out onthe basis of Guidance Note on Board Evaluation issued by Securities and Exchange Board ofIndia ("SEBI").
+Pursuant to the provisions of the Act and the SEBI Listing Regulations Annualevaluation of the Board its Committees and individual directors has been carried out onthe basis of Guidance Note on Board Evaluation issued by Securities and Exchange Board ofIndia ("SEBI").

 Separate Meeting of Independent Directors

-In addition your Company encourages regular separate meetings of its independentdirectors to update them on strategies of your Company.
-At such meetings the Head of theDepartments of your Company make presentations with respect to the Vertical which they areheading.
-Such Meeting was conducted on 4th May 2018.
+In addition your Company encourages regular meetings of its independent directors toupdate them on Strategies of the Company.
+At such meetings the Head of the Departments ofthe Company make presentations with respect to the Business Vertical which they areheading.
+Such Meeting was conducted on 4th May 2019.

 Auditors & Auditors' Report

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 the Board of Directorsof your Company at their meeting held on 14th November 2017 appointed M/sShirin Bhatt &Associates Practicing Company Secretaries to undertake the Secretarial Audit of theCompany for the Financial Year 2018-19.
+Pursuant to the provisions of Section 204 of the Act and the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 the Board of Directors of your Companyat its meeting held on 14th November 2017 has appointed M/s Shirin Bhatt &Associates Practicing Company Secretaries to undertake the Secretarial Audit of theCompany for the Financial Year 2018-19.

-The Secretarial Audit Report is annexed herewith as Annexure -III.
+The Secretarial Audit Report is annexed herewith as

 The Secretarial Audit Report does not contain any qualification reservation or adverseremark.